 Your shopping cart is empty!

-Basics of Flashing Mica Powders to surfaces for decoration.
+Gilding Mica Powders involves basics of Flashing Mica Powders to surfaces for decoration.
 We hope to simplify these steps to help you gain the basic knowledge behind these techniques to use for hobby or business.

 Clean surface free of dirt grease and wax.
 Lightly dust surface to be flashed with Shadow Kaolin as a resist, and then lightly blow off any excess powder.
 If a pattern is needed, now place pattern over the dusted surface and use the Shadow Kaolin to pounce your design to the surface.